Robert W. Hayler: USS Honolulu

 Following the Japanese attack on Pearl Harbor and the United States's entry into World War II, Hayler still served at Newport, but requested sea duty and was appointed commanding officer of the light cruiser USS Honolulu in July 1942.
-He immediately directed his ship to the Aleutian Islands in North Pacific ocean in August that year and took part in the bombardment of Kiska.
+He immediately directed his ship to the Aleutian Islands in the North Pacific Ocean in August that year and took part in the bombardment of Kiska.
 Hayler then returned with Honolulu to Mare Island Navy Yard for some upgrades and repairs and embarked for South Pacific, escorting a convoy to Nouméa, New Caledonia in early November 1942.

 Later that month, Honolulu sailed from Espiritu Santo in the New Hebrides Islands to intercept a Japanese Navy convoy attempting to reinforce their positions on Guadalcanal in the Solomon Islands.
 During the Battle of Tassafaronga on the night of November 30, 1942, Hayler and his Honolulu were part of the task force of five cruisers and six destroyers which attacked the Japanese convoy and sank one enemy destroyer at the cost of four damaged American cruisers.
 One of the four, USS Northampton, sank several hours later.
 His seamanship in bringing the Honolulu through without damage and his leadership under fire were direct factors in the sinking of the Japanese destroyer and contributed to the turning back of the enemy forces.
 For his service at Tassafaronga, Hayler was decorated with his first Navy Cross, the Navy's second highest military decoration for valor.

 USS Honolulu operated out of Espiritu Santo in early 1943 in an attempt to engage the "Tokyo Express".
 Her commanding officer Hayler received the Bronze Star Medal with Combat "V" for his service.
 During May, Honolulu engaged in bombardments of New Georgia in the Solomons supporting the landings on Rendova Island on July 4, 1943.
 Two days later, Hayler and Honolulu fought in the Battle of Kula Gulf, in which two enemy destroyers were sunk and two damaged.
 For his service on Rendova and Kula Gulf, Hayler received his second Navy Cross.